Haslett, MI - The snowmobile manufacturers are looking forward to a strong sales year and great snowmobiling.

 New products at spring shows had a warm acceptance and advanced showings and open houses are touting excellent crowd interest and deposits on new sleds.
 This winter promises abundant, reasonably priced fuel matched with a snowy winter, supported by the Farmers Almanac for the snowbelt across North America.

-The forecast for the upcoming winter season calls for copious amounts of snowfall, according to the experts.
+According to most weather forecasts, we can expect higher than normal snowfalls and “real winter” temperatures.
 The winter forecast is welcome news for snowmobilers who are already preparing the trails, riding areas and their snowmobiles.
-Work has begun on trails and riding areas across North America – which are always being improved with new signs, new bridges (if needed) and care and maintenance to the overall infrastructure.
+Work has begun on trails and riding areas across North America, which are always being improved with new signs, new bridges (if needed) and care and maintenance to the overall infrastructure.

 Go Snowmobiling/Take a Friend Snowmobiling campaigns are being planned and expanded as more snowmobile clubs and associations are helping introduce new riders and others to the sport each year.
 Visit the www.gosnowmobiling.org website to see the Go Snowmobiling/Take a Friend guide.

 Recent surveys highlight that snowmobilers are active outdoor enthusiasts participating in many activities such as fishing, hunting, camping, boating, etc.

 Sales for 2018-19 in the U.S. totaled 55,025 new snowmobiles, while snowmobile sales in Canada showed 46,784 new snowmobiles sold.
 Sales in Europe showed more than 31,000 new snowmobiles sold.
 Based on new economic impact data, snowmobilers generated more than $35 billion dollars in economic activity and supported record collection of tax revenue to local, state and federal government agencies.